HassanRezaee/NPC/README.md

-## display the scatter plot between true crash data and the fitted values
+To provide a preliminary comparison between the three models' fitting performance, here we display the scatter plot between true crash data and the fitted values along with their 95% credible intervals computed within the INLA algorithm.
 ```{r, fig.width = 9, fig.height = 3}
 {